-- (1) This amount is calculated as the difference between the closing price of the securities underlying the Options on December 31, 2023, which was \$0.95 and the exercise price of the Options.
-If the market price is below the exercise price the value is \$Nil. - (2) Options granted on August 20, 2020, with no vesting provisions under the then-current Stock Incentive Plan (as described below). - (3) Options granted on February 21, 2023, subject to a three-year vesting provision in equal installments with one-third vesting on the first anniversary of the grant and one-third on each of the subsequent anniversaries of the grant.
+(1) This amount is calculated as the difference between the closing price of the securities underlying the Options on December 31, 2024, which was \$0.95 and the exercise price of the Options.
+If the market price is below the exercise price the value is \$Nil.

+(2) Options granted on August 20, 2020, with no vesting provisions under the then-current Stock Incentive Plan (as described below).

+- (3) Options granted on February 21, 2023, subject to a three-year vesting provision in equal installments with one-third vesting on the first anniversary of the grant and one-third on each of the subsequent anniversaries of the grant. - (4) Mr. Quin's Options expired on February 17, 2025, being 90 days after his resignation dated November 21, 2024.